ThanabordeeN/Researcher-Crew-AI-Multi-Tools/README.md

 ## Features 📋
 - **CrewAI Integration**: Harnessing the power of CrewAI to perform complex tasks and provide insightful analysis 🧠.
 - **Langchaine Technology**: Utilizing Langchaine for advanced language processing and understanding 📚.
-- **LocalModels Deployment**: Employing LocalModels like Mistral:7B for specialized functions, made accessible through Ollama's publishing platform 🌐.
+- **LocalModels Deployment**: Employing LocalModels like Openhermes for specialized functions, made accessible through Ollama's publishing platform 🌐.
 - **Research Tools**: Incorporating tools such as Wikipedia, Arxiv, and DuckDuckGo's Free API for comprehensive topic research and data gathering 🔍.

 ## Getting Started 🚀